 This is our Starter Hive.
-It comes assembled and ready for bees!
+It comes assembled, painted and ready for bees!

 This inner cover/hive top feeder is better than an entrance feeder, because the syrup is at the top of the hive where the warm air makes it easier for the bees to feed in cold weather.
 Plus, it is easier to protect from intruders, such as stronger hives, and racoons.
 If you put medicine in the syrup, it is protected from the damaging effects of the sun.